-Dr. David P. Eyler has been director of percussion studies at Concordia College since 1987.
-He is director of the Concordia Percussion Ensemble and Marimba Choir.
+Dr. David P. Eyler started as the director of percussion studies at Concordia College in 1987.
+He was director of the Concordia Percussion Ensemble and Marimba Choir until his retirement in 2023.
 These two groups have released three compact discs: "Wood, Metal, Skin," "Reckless," and "Christmas Favorites."
 Before being appointed to the first full-time percussion position at Concordia, Eyler served in the unique position of Tri-College percussionist for the consortium of North Dakota State University, Minnesota State University Moorhead, and Concordia College from 1987 to 2000.
 Eyler has a broad background in both public school and college teaching.
 He has directed elementary through high school concert and marching bands, university wind ensembles, been assistant conductor of the Louisiana State University Symphony Orchestra, acting director of Percussion Studies at Indiana University of Pennsylvania, and director of The Concordia College Jazz Ensemble I.

 As a professional performer, Eyler is Principal Timpanist of the Fargo-Moorhead Symphony Orchestra.
 He premiered the "Concerto for Timpani and Orchestra," which he commissioned of composer Russell Peterson.
 During his tenure with the F-M Symphony, Eyler has also been featured as marimba and xylophone soloist, conducted the orchestra, served two consecutive terms on the Board of Trustees, and was chair the Orchestra Committee.
 He has been Principal Percussionist of the Baton Rouge Symphony and Baton Rouge Opera orchestras, and has performed with the Columbus (Ohio), Lake Charles, Rapides, and Potomac symphony orchestras.
 He has been a guest soloist and conductor with numerous high school, college, and community bands and orchestras throughout the U.S.